AI And Automation In Workplace Safety: What EHS Leaders Need To Know Right Now

-People who aren't in our world think of PPE, hard hats, and clipboards when they hear the word "safety."
-But those of us who work in safety know that things are changing quickly and that AI is in charge of the game.
+People who aren't in our world think of PPE, hard hats, and clipboards when they hear the word “safety.”
+But those of us who work in safety know things are changing quickly—and AI is changing the game.

 AI Isn’t Coming—It’s Here

-Predictive analytics is one of the most important new ideas.
-Companies are using data from past incidents, environmental readings, and patterns of behavior to figure out where injuries or accidents are most likely to happen.
-Avetta (https://www.avetta.com/blog/avetta-clients-and-suppliers-who-use-the-avetta-connect-tm-platform-experience-fewer-workplace-safety-incidents) and Intenseye (https://www.intenseye.com/) are two examples of platforms that are using machine learning to keep an eye on worksites in real time.
+Predictive analytics is one of the biggest shifts.
+Companies are using data from past incidents, environmental readings, and behavior patterns to forecast where injuries or accidents are most likely to happen—so teams can prioritize controls before something goes wrong.

 Automation: Taking the Busywork Off Our Plates